LukeZGD/p0insettia-plus/untether/README.md

 ```

 ## Usage
+- Your device must be jailbroken with p0insettia semi-tethered before installing this untether!

 ### Install old iboot and bootloader
 - gen custom fw
 ```
-./gen_fw_n42.sh <buildversion (example: 11D257)>
+./gen_fw_n42.sh <build version of blob> (example: ./gen_fw_n42.sh 11D257)
 ```
 - restore nand_fw
 Place your iOS 7.1.x blob in the shsh folder with name: `<ECID>-iPhone5,2-7.1.2.shsh`
-Please set the device to pwned DFU Mode, connect it, and run the following script.
+Please set the device to **pwned DFU Mode** (use [iOS-OTA-Downgrader](https://github.com/LukeZGD/iOS-OTA-Downgrader) or [iPwnder Lite for iOS](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Pwning-Using-Another-iOS-Device)), connect it, and run the following script (change `11D257` to your build version if needed).
 ```
-./idevicerestore -e -w restorenand_n42ap_11D257.ipsw # for mac ./idevicerestore_linux -e -w restorenand_n42ap_11D257.ipsw # for linux
+./restore_ipsw.sh
 ```
 The device will reboot and enter recovery mode.

 ### Install exploit and setup nvram
-Please set the device to pwned DFU Mode, connect it, and run the following script.
+Please set the device to **pwned DFU Mode**, connect it, and run the following script.
 ```
 ./partitioning_boot.sh
 ```